Muji: Countries of operation

+Muji had operations in Indonesia, Turkey, Sweden and Switzerland in the past but has closed operations due to its low sales and other circumstances.

 American operations

 Muji entered the US market in 2002; its products were stocked at MOMA, New York.

 Muji opened its first American store on November 16, 2007, in SoHo, Manhattan.
 In 2008, it opened two more stores in Manhattan: one in Times Square, and one in Chelsea.

 On November 30, 2012, it opened its first store on the West Coast in South of Market, San Francisco.
 The San Francisco store, the Hollywood store, and the Santa Monica store are now permanently closed.

 In New York City, Muji supplies products to a design store at the Museum of Modern Art and maintains a flagship store.
-As of July 2023, there are 5 stores in Manhattan, one in northern New Jersey, one in Boston, 6 stores in California, and one in Portland.
-A small branch is at JFK International Airport, and another location in Williamsburg, Brooklyn, has been announced, but is yet to open.
+As of July 2023, there were 7 stores in Manhattan, one in Boston, one in Portland, and another location in Williamsburg, Brooklyn.
+A small branch previously operated at JFK International Airport.

 In July 2020, Muji USA filed for Chapter 11 bankruptcy, citing shutdowns from the COVID-19 pandemic.